A traditional recipe for Irish Fruit Scones. Very similar to American buttermilk biscuits with the addition of dried fruit, sugar, and an egg.

 - 1 egg

-- Milk or cream for brushing tops of scones
+- 2 tablespoons milk or cream for brushing tops of scones

 - Preheat the oven to 450 degrees.
 Lightly grease a baking sheet or line with parchment paper.